Michael Helding

-Michael Helding (1506 – 30 September 1561) was a Roman Catholic bishop, scholar, writer and humanist.
+Michael Helding (1506–30 September 1561) was a Roman Catholic bishop, scholar, writer and humanist.
 He is also known by his pen-name of Sidonius.

 Life

 Helding was born in Langenenslingen bei Riedlingen/Sigmaringen, a miller's son.
 In autumn 1525 he matriculated at the University of Tübingen.
 At Pentecost in 1527 he graduated BA and at Christmas 1528 as MA.
 He became a lecturer in Mainz, where he became rector of the Domschule (cathedral school) in 1531.
 There he began his lifelong close contact with humanism.
-After being ordained as a priest, he worked under cardinal Albrecht von Brandenburg at Mainz Cathedral from 1533 onwards.
+After being ordained as a priest, he worked under Cardinal Albrecht of Brandenburg at Mainz Cathedral from 1533 onwards.

 On 18 October 1537 he was selected to become auxiliary bishop of Mainz and was ordained to that role on 4 August the following year.
 He was also appointed titular bishop of Sidon.
-In 1543 he graduated as doctor of theology.
-He served as a Roman Catholic delegate at both the 1540-1541 Diet of Worms and in 1546 at the Diet of Regensburg.
-He also attended the Council of Trent.
+In 1543 he graduated as a doctor of theology.
+He served as a Roman Catholic delegate at the 1540-1541 Diet of Worms.
+He also attended the Council of Trent; Helding arrived at Trent on 18 May 1545 as Albrecht's procurator, and left on 8 January 1546, being recalled to Germany to attend the Diet of Regensburg.

 At the 'armoured' Diet of Augsburg of 1547-48 he became the co-author of the Augsburg Interim, drawing harsh polemics from Matthias Flacius and other Protestants.
-In December 1550 he became the successor to the Protestant George III, Prince of Anhalt-Dessau as the last Catholic bishop of Merseburg.
-He was present at the Council of Augsburg in 1555 and in autumn 1557 at the Colloquy of Worms, where his questions caused internal conflict between Lutheran theologians.
+In December 1550 he became the successor to the Protestant George III, Prince of Anhalt-Dessau as the last Catholic Bishop of Merseburg.
+He was present at the Council of Augsburg in 1555 and in the autumn of 1557 at the Colloquy of Worms, where his questions caused internal conflict between Lutheran theologians.
 In 1561, less than a year before Helding's death, Ferdinand I appointed him head of the Imperial Council in Vienna.
 He died in Vienna, aged about 55.

 Helding is considered one of the most important proponents of Catholic Reform of his time, who tried to use his speeches and writings to maintain Christian unity and to contribute actively towards what he saw as a necessary reform of the Roman Catholic church.
 He remained true to Catholicism, but was still friendly to reform and tolerant towards the Protestant denominations and other faiths.